-In 1995 I began exploring mixed media working with textiles, broken car glass, and found objects.
+With a lifelong love of using my hands to create, I began exploring mixed media working with textiles, broken car glass, and found objects in the early 1990’s.
 I discovered felt in 2011 and fell in love.
 I work with raw fibers (wool, alpaca, silk) exploring sculptural art: vessels; wrapped found objects, stones, and driftwood; and larger pieces including rugs, wall art, sculpture, and game boards; I also make wearable art: nuno-felt scarves and dresses (using silk, cotton textiles, and fiber), bags, and hats.

 Wet felting goes back 8,000 years.
 I primarily work using the wet felting technique layering raw fibers, then using soap, water, and agitation to create felt.
 I am conscious of the craft at play, of my experience of the materials, and of the evolution of the felt work.
 I gather inspiration from my experiences, from nature, and from other artists’ work.
 I work to create objects of beauty which are satisfyingly tactile and which nourish the soul.

+2018 was the Year of Botanical thinking — after studies in botanical printing and natural dyeing I participated in a group show in Ireland and a solo show in Portland, ME.
 In 2017 I participated in a group show in Iceland and had a solo show at Oliva Gallery (Chicago, IL).
 I have been awarded residencies at Textílsetur (Blönduòs, Iceland, 2017) and Blueberry View Artist Retreat (Benton Harbor, MI, 2011).
 In other media I have participated in group shows at Judy Saslow Gallery (Chicago, IL) and The Drawing Room (Portland, ME).
 I offered works to many fundraising auctions since 1997.
-I have participated in 2 Felter’s Fling retreats as well as a many masterclasses with international felt artists.
+I have participated in several Felter’s Fling retreats as well as a many masterclasses with international felt artists.